Gather with fellow student leaders to explore the ideas that shape our lives.

 AC Students Track is designed for students who are involved in a student campus publication that is affiliated with the Augustine Collective, a program of the Veritas Forum.

-Veritas Leadership Fellows Track is designed for students who plan and run Veritas Forum events on their campuses.
+Forums Leadership Track is designed for students who plan and run Veritas Forum events on their campuses.

-Over the course of three days, our plenary speakers will address the theme "Loving the University: Engaging the Big Questions of Your Campus" from their specific areas of expertise.
+Over the course of three days, our plenary speakers will address the theme "Loving God with Your Mind" from their specific areas of expertise.
+More speakers to be announced soon!

 University of Iowa